Shift to income tax

 Goods and services tax

 The tax base was broadened by such measures as taxing fringe benefits from 1985.
 This is a tax on benefits that employees receive as a result of their employment (like work cars or contributions to superannuation schemes).
 Labour eliminated the tax incentives for business.
-It introduced a goods and services tax (GST) of 10% on 1 October 1986 (increased to 12.5% in 1989).
+It introduced a goods and services tax (GST) of 10% on 1 October 1986 (increased to 12.5% in 1989 and to 15% in 2010).

 The flip side of introducing new indirect taxes was to drop income tax rates – initially from 66% to 48% for the highest earners.
 Finance minister Roger Douglas tried to go further with a flat tax proposal in December 1987.
 The result was a civil war within the Labour party.
 A compromise saw a two-step income tax scale of 24% on incomes up to $30,000, and 33% above that – 33% was the lowest top marginal tax rate since the early 1930s, a massive drop.